AthleticAcademics/athleticacademics.github.io/_staff_members/sean.md

 ---
 name: Sean Condie
-position: Founder and Tutor/Academic Advisor
+position: Founder of Athletic Academics
 image_path: ../images/SeanCondie_HeadShot.png
 blurb: Sean is dedicated to empowering student athletes with ambitious goal on and off the field.
 ---